-Referring to the company's score relative to, Hürriyet's overall rating result in excess of 84 % indicates a high compliance with the established rating criteria with respect to the CMB Principles.
-Transferred on the numeric rating scale, the company's result equals a 8.5 conveying that the company has good CG structures and performance.
-The rating further validates the score it attained in 2009 and reconfirms Hürriyet's efforts to live up to high standards of good corporate governance.
+Referring to the company's score, Hürriyet's overall rating result of 85,54% indicates a high compliance with the established rating criteria with respect to the CMB Principles, conveying that the company has good CG structures and performance.
+The rating further validates the score it attained in the previous years and reconfirms Hürriyet's efforts to live up to high standards of good corporate governance.
 However, the result also signals that there is still room to add momentum to the compliance with the CMB Principles.
 The result underlines the company's efforts to implement existing regulations and to follow best practice as suggested by the CMB.